DINHC/deeplearningcfp/README.md

 # deeplearningcfp

+Problem:

+- It is sometimes hard to figure out whether a charity will end up doing well or end up crashing.
+This is where this code comes in.

 Overview:

 - This code was made to read a charity data csv and train a machine learning to predict whether applicants for fundign will be successful.